|A keyboard sonata by Dominico Scarlatti. |

 In the 1960's, Giorgio Pestelli offered up yet another revised listing, different from both Longo's and Kirckpatrick's catalogs.
 And yes, he assigned each work a new number with P. for Pestelli.

-So Dominico Scarlatti's (and you have to specify Dominico -- his father Alessandro Scarlatti was also a famous composer) keyboard sonata in D minor, Andante moderato is simultaneously known as:
+So Dominico Scarlatti's (and you have to specify Dominico -- his uncle Alessandro Scarlatti was also a famous composer) keyboard sonata in D minor, Andante moderato is simultaneously known as: